FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/parser_plugins.md

         archive.data = simulation
 ```

-Now, this populated schema can be output adding a `print` statement with the path to the section adding:
+Now, this populated schema can be output adding a `print` statement with the path to the section or quantity, after `archive.data` is assigned in the parser:
 ```python
         print(archive.data.program.name, archive.data.program.version)
 ```
-after `archive.data` is assigned in the parser.
 Or we can use the flag `--show-archive` when running the `nomad parse` command to print the archive in the terminal:
 ```sh
 nomad parse --show-archive tests/data/glycine.log
 ```